 The OVA series Tenchi Muyo!
 Ryo-Ohki (simply Tenchi Muyo! in the United States) follows the life of Tenchi Masaki, the teenage grandson of a Shinto priest (who has taken it upon himself to teach Tenchi an ancient form of swordplay).
-When Tenchi steals the keys to — and intrudes upon — a sealed cave on the shrine grounds that legends say holds a sleeping demon, he accidentally releases Ryoko, a Space Pirate who lied in suspended animation for seven centuries.
+When Tenchi steals the keys to — and intrudes upon — a sealed cave on the shrine grounds that legends say holds a sleeping demon, he accidentally releases Ryoko, a Space Pirate who had lain in suspended animation for seven centuries.
 This lone act begins a cascade of events that results in Tenchi moving from Kurashiki to the Okayama countryside, acquiring a half-dozen alien girls in an Unwanted Harem, discovering his own secret heritage, and becoming involved in events of literally cosmic proportions.Tenchi Muyo!, a classic "harem" anime of the '90s, rose to popularity during the second major Anime wave.
 The action/comedy science-fiction franchise started in 1992 as a six-episode OVA series; an additional seven episodes quickly followed after the first six's success, although the second set of episodes ended the OVA's story on something of a Cliffhanger.Viewers did not lack for Tenchi material in the decade-plus between OVAs, however.
 In addition to the OVA, Tenchi Muyo! spawned:

 A third OVA series, which continued the original OVA's plot — and unveiled a lot of new surprises in the process — was produced in 2004.Throughout the majority of the franchise, the story revolves around the same basic core cast:

 Tenchi's somewhat perverted widower father Nobuyuki